E4S-Project/e4s-cl/docs/reference/launch.rst

 Options
 -------

-The `launch` command accepts several options to tune the outcome of its execution:
+The `launch` command accepts several options to tune its execution:

 --profile	Profile to use for the execution
 --image		Path for the image to use when launching the container